sammyf/Autobooga/README.md

 ### Requirements :
 Obviously Oobabooga, and as much VRAM as you can, as context-limit is king.
-You also need to be able to access a Searx instance with support for json output.
+You also need to be able to access a Searx instance **with support for json output**.
 You can find a list of public instances here : https://searx.space/ .

 The extension uses those four packages :